shaddow1201/CredentialVerify/README.md

 ![Relation Image](./RelationImage.png?raw=true "Object Relations")

-It is mainly a proof of concept, that doesn't use ether except for gas, and focuses on
+This project is mainly a proof of concept, that doesn't use ether except for gas, and focuses on

-1. CredentialOrgFactory.sol - allows the creation of CredentialOrgs.
+1. CredentialOrgFactory.sol - allowing the creation of CredentialOrgs.
-2. CredentialFactory.sol - allows creation of credentials.
+2. CredentialFactory.sol - allowing creation of credentials for a CredentialOrg
-3. ApplicantFactory.sol - allows Applicants to apply to CredentialOrgs for Awarded Credentials
+3. ApplicantFactory.sol - allows Applicants to apply to CredentialOrgs.
 4. ***ProcessApplicants.sol - allows Gathering of info from CredentialOrgFactory, CredentialFactory, and Applicant Factory.
     This has been coded and hand tested, but will need advanced functional testing in Javascript.
 I am considering a different route on this, and Write Credentials may be all that is needed.
 5. ***WriteCredential.sol - allows credentials to be written and Applicant updated.